wavefrontHQ/docs/pages/doc/tracing_ui_overview.md

 In the service map panel, you can:
 * View the service dependencies, and follow the flow of request calls from service to service.
-* Select a service to display:
+* Click on a service to display the RED metrics that reflect the health of the service:
-  - The RED metrics that reflect the health of the service.
+  - Request count, error count, and trace duration at the 95th percentile, over all traces (root spans) that originate in the service.
   - Line charts that indicate the general contour of the RED metrics.
 * Navigate to the selected service's dashboard for more service details.
 * Scroll the service map to zoom in or out, and re-center the service map.